underground-software/ILKD_course_materials/assignments/setup.md

 ### What to submit:

-* Generate a patchset from your commit with a cover letter.
+* Generate a patchset from your commit with a cover letter

-* Send the patchset to introductions@kdlp.underground.software.
+* Send the patchset to introductions@COURSE_DOMAIN